 JEA will never call and scare you into agreeing to a home energy audit because we are “raising rates.”

 JEA has no rate increases scheduled at this time.
 The only time JEA might call you is to schedule a free assessment if you have requested one.

 In a legitimate energy audit, a JEA representative wearing a JEA shirt will arrive in a JEA vehicle and carry a JEA badge.
 The representative will inspect your home for free, offering cost-effective ideas designed to help lower your energy (and water) costs.
 He or she will not try to sell you anything.
 If you would like to sign up for a free energy assessment, call us at

 (904) 665-6000.
 Again, you call us asking for this service.
 We will never call you about these services.Learn About JEA Energy Assessments

 Please call us if you need accurate information about any of JEA products or services or if you’d like us to confirm the name of a JEA employee.
 If you feel you’ve been targeted by someone making phony claims in JEA’s name, please call the Jacksonville Sheriff’s Office at

 (904) 630-0500 or the State Attorney’s office at

-JEA Water customers are also targets of scammers.
+JEA water customers may also be targets of scammers.
 Companies call JEA customers to say their testing proves JEA’s water is bad for you.
 Don’t believe them!
-Our water comes from the Floridan aquifer some 1,000 feet underground.
-It’s protected from contaminants by a thick layer of clay.
+Our water comes from the pristine Floridan aquifer some 1,000 feet underground, where it’s protected from contaminants by a thick layer of clay.
 Be careful if the caller offers to test your water for free.
-Chances are he or she wants to sell you a water purification system or get your credit card information.
+Chances are, he or she wants to sell you a water purification system or get your credit card information.

 Learn About the Safety of JEA's Water